Analog Hawking radiation emitted by a perfectly reflecting mirror: Introduction

 The necessity of extensions beyond the standard mirror-black hole correspondence is required by laboratory considerations.
-In particular, the recent AnaBHEL (Analog Black Hole Evaporation via Lasers) Collaboration \cite{AnaBHEL} proposed to generate a flying mirror based on the Chen-Mourou \cite{Chen2017prl,Chen2020} proposal, in which the mirror would have low reflectivity and finite area and thickness, to investigate analog Hawking radiation and the quantum entanglement with its partner.
+In particular, the recent Analog Black Hole Evaporation via Lasers (AnaBHEL) Collaboration \cite{AnaBHEL} proposed to generate a flying mirror based on the Chen-Mourou \cite{Chen2017prl,Chen2020} proposal, in which the mirror would have low reflectivity and finite area and thickness, to investigate analog Hawking radiation and the quantum entanglement with its entangled partner particle.

-In this paper, instead of working with the conventional approach, we begin by dealing with the reflected frequency and momentum, which can be derived according to Einstein's special theory of relativity \cite{Einstein1905}, and, from which, we are able to obtain the corresponding phase of the reflected wave mode, and finally obtain the quantum particle spectrum in higher spacetime dimensions by taking the reflected wave mode's Fourier component.
-In fact, this approach to study particle creation is quite universal, i.e., it also applies to particle creation in other contexts, e.g., typical QFT in flat/curved spacetime, Unruh effect, MIR for perfect/semitransparent mirror, etc.
+In this paper, instead of working with the conventional approach, we begin by studying the reflected frequency and momentum, which can be derived according to Einstein's special theory of relativity \cite{Einstein1905}, and, from which, we may argue to estimate the lower bound of the number of analog Hawking particles by only considering the normal incident modes, and eventually obtain the quantum radiation spectrum in higher spacetime dimensions by taking the reflected wave mode's Fourier component.
+In fact, using the Fourier component to study the radiation spectrum of particle creation is quite universal, e.g., in the typical quantum field theory in flat/curved spacetime (including Unruh/Hawking effect), and MIR for perfect/semitransparent mirror, etc.

 This paper is organized as follows.
-In Sec.\ref{Reflection in (1+1)D}, we begin by reviewing reflections from Einstein's inertial mirror in (1+1)D and, from which, generalization to an accelerated mirror is made.
-In Sec.\ref{Reflection in (1+3)D}, we review several crucial aspects, which do not appear in (1+1)D, of reflection by a mirror in (1+3)D. In Sec.\ref{Quantum particle spectrum}, we first make connection of a general wave mode's Fourier components to the Bogoliubov coefficients in various cases, e.g., cosmological particle creation, Unruh effect, etc., and later focus on the mirror-induced radiation.
-Particularly, the radiation spectrum emitted by a (in)finite-size plane mirror, which shows diffraction patterns, in (1+3)D is worked out.
-In addition, estimation of event yield based on proposed experiment is made.
-Finally, conclusion is given in Sec.\ref{Conclusion}.
+In Sec.~\ref{Reflection in (1+1)D}, we begin by reviewing reflections from Einstein's inertial mirror in (1+1)D and, from which, generalization to an accelerated mirror is made.
+In Sec.~\ref{Reflection in (1+3)D}, we review several crucial aspects, which do not appear in (1+1)D, of reflection by a mirror in (1+3)D. In Sec.~\ref{Quantum particle spectrum}, we first make connection of a general wave mode's Fourier components to the Bogoliubov coefficients in various cases, and later focus on the mirror-induced radiation.
+Particularly, the radiation spectrum emitted by a (in)finite-size plane mirror, which shows diffraction patterns, in (1+3)D is obtained.
+In addition, estimation of event yield based on the proposed experiment is made.
+Conclusion is given in Sec.~\ref{Conclusion}.